 The Solution – A Centralized Knowledge Base

-This is where knowledge base tools can help.
-Implementing a centralized knowledge base, and ensuring that it is available across all your customer service channels, is one of the best ways to avoid situations like.
-The knowledge base integration can power all self-serving systems across your company and will be available to all support agents, whether they are using the phone, email, social media or a live chat support.
+This is where knowledge base software can help.
+Implementing a centralized knowledge base, and ensuring that it is available across all your customer service channels, is one of the best ways to avoid situations like this.
+The knowledge base integration can power all self-serving systems across your company and will be available to all support agents, whether they are using the phone, email, social media or live chat support.

 And what’s even better a centralized repository of important information?